jordibruin/posturepal-localization/README.md

 You can pre-order Posture Pal right now. https://apps.apple.com/us/app/posture-pal-improve-stance/id1590316152

-If you want to help translate Posture Pal to your langauge, please make a PR and fill in the info below so I can credit you in the app!
+If you want to help translate Posture Pal to your language, please make a PR and fill in the info below so I can credit you in the app!
 You will receive a promo code to unlock Posture Pal Pro for free.
 It should take 5 minutes of your time, thanks a lot!

 | Language      | Translator    | Twitter                                          | Emoji |
 | ------------- |:-------------:| ------------------------------------------------:|------:|